-An entrepreneurial opportunist determined to make his mark, Jim Mitchell was a sea-captain-turned-town-founder who was inspired to buy North Omaha’s Winter Quarters.
-Learn about his and his house in this short history of the Captain James Comey Mitchell House that was at 8314 North 31st Street in the Florence neighborhood of North Omaha.
+An entrepreneurial opportunist determined to make his mark, Captain Jim Mitchell was a sea-captain-turned-town-founder who was inspired to buy North Omaha’s Winter Quarters.
+Learn about his and his house in this short history of the James C. Mitchell House that was at 8314 North 31st Street in the Florence neighborhood of North Omaha.

 Captain Mitchell was the founder of Florence.
 An opportunist from across the river, he was chomping at the bit to get ahold of the old Winter Quarters the Mormons had mostly abandoned by 1848.
 Using the original 1846 Mormon map of the area, he platted a new town called Florence.
 After building a small cabin there in 1851, he built a large house when the Nebraska Territory was officially opened for white American settlement in 1854.